Constrained Controller and Observer Design by Inverse Optimality: Problem Formulation

 \begin{Problem}[LQR controller matching] Given a linear model $(A,B)$ and an asymptotically stabilizing feedback matrix $\hat K$, design a positive-definite stage cost such that the corresponding LQR controller from~\eqref{eq:dare} is $K=\hat K$. \end{Problem}

-\begin{Remark} The controller matching Problem~\ref{prob:match} can be seen as an inverse optimality problem, that is the problem of reconstructing a quadratic stage cost on inputs and states such that, together with model matrices $A$, $B$, the resulting LQR law is the given one.
-As we will prove, there exist infinitely many costs that deliver the same feedback $K$, so that the posed inverse optimality problem does to have a unique solution.
-For example, scaling $H$ to $\sigma H$ in the stage cost~\eqref{eq:stage_cost} obviously does not change the optimizer of the problem for all $\sigma>0$, therefore producing the same optimal gain $K$. \end{Remark}
+We focus on the discrete-time case, even though the same results also hold in continuous time, which is omitted for conciseness.

-For all positive-definite matrices $H$, the assumption done that $(A,B)$ is stabilizable implies that the LQR feedback gain from~\eqref{eq:dare} is asymptotically stabilizing.
+For all positive-definite matrices $H$, the assumption that $(A,B)$ is stabilizable implies that the LQR feedback gain from~\eqref{eq:dare} is asymptotically stabilizing.
 In case $H$ is not positive-definite, the additional asymptotic convergence constraint

 is often necessary to guarantee that the solution is asymptotically stabilizing, as shown in the following example: \begin{Example}[Indefinite LQR and DARE] Consider the scalar system $x_{k+1}=2x_k + u_k$ and stage cost $\ell(x_k,u_k)=u^2$.
-The corresponding DARE is

-with solutions $P\in\{0,3\}$, $K\in\{0,1.5\}$.
-The first one is destabilizing and corresponds to the formulation without constraint~\eqref{eq:as_convergence}, the second one is stabilizing and corresponds to the constrained formulation, and is clearly suboptimal, as $u\not\equiv 0$ as in the first case.
-In general, DAREs may have infinitely many solutions, not all corresponding to optimal control problem formulations. \end{Example}
+The corresponding DARE is $P=4P-\frac{4P^2}{1+P}$, with solutions $P\in\{0,3\}$, $K\in\{0,1.5\}$.
+The first one is destabilizing and corresponds to the formulation without constraint~\eqref{eq:as_convergence}, the second one is stabilizing and corresponds to the constrained formulation. \end{Example}

 For more details on indefinite LQR formulations we refer the interested reader to~\cite{Willems1971,Zanon2014d,Molinari1975a,Gruene2018}.